 Some of our items are not freely available.
 These items can be requested via the catalogue.
 Items currently on loan can be reserved via the catalogue.

-Items ready for collection will be kept for one week at the lending desk in the Main Library.
+Items ready for collection will be kept for one week at the circulation desk in the Main Library.
 Items requested via interlibrary loan will be kept for two weeks.

 Tip: Pick up your items quickly – the loan period begins as soon as they become available.